SaladinoBelisario/GitFlows/README.md

 * **Github Flow**
   ![Create a branch](g1.PNG)
+  Branches are for testing ideas and experiment features, when you need these ideas in Master you need your code to be reviewed before merging.
   ![Add commits](g2.PNG)
+  Commit your new ideas to your new branch like in any other branch.
   ![Open a pull request](g3.PNG)
+  Pull Requests initiate discussions about your commits.
+  Because they're tightly integrated with the underlying Git repository, anyone can see exactly what changes would be merged if they accept your request.

+  By using GitHub's _@mention_ system in your Pull Request message, you can ask for feedback from specific people or teams
   ![Discuss and review your code](g4.PNG)
+  Once a discussion has been opened, the person or team reviewing your changes may have questions or comments.
+Perhaps the coding style doesn't match project guidelines, the change is missing unit tests, or maybe everything looks great and props are in order.
   ![Deploy](g5.PNG)
+  Deploy directly from your new branch, so you can figure out if all it's in order before you merge into Master.
   ![Merge](g6.PNG)
+  Now that your changes have been verified in production, it is time to merge your code into the main branch.
+  - **Fast Deploy(Continuous Delivery friendly)**.
+  - **Fastest Rollback**.
+  - Only one feature at a time deployed.
 * **Master-only Flow**
   ![Master-only](basic.png)
 * **Git release Flow**